 The Taj Mahal is about a mile East of Jackson Creek Dome and on the left (West) side of the road.
 There is an intermittant trail on the North drainage.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Taj Mahal:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Taj Mahal:

 Featured Route For The Taj Mahal

 Crumbling Reality 5.12d 7c 28 IX 28 E6 6b Colorado